ExcelFunctions.net Logo

 This gives the result 5.348120627.

-Further examples of the Excel Gammainv function can be found on the Microsoft Office website.
+For further examples of the Excel Gammainv function, see the Microsoft Office website.

 Gammainv Function Errors